nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 * `response`: how quickly the maintainer chooses to, or is able to, respond to issues
 * `response-paid`: how quickly the maintainer will respond to issues if paid
 * `backing`: how the project is supported
+* `funding`: how the clients can support the project

 In addition a `url` field can optionally be provided with a link to more detailed support information.